 Welcome to the AcnePSP website

-The Acne PSP is a new initiative launched this year by the Acne Academy in collaboration with the James Lind Alliance (www.jla.nihr.ac.uk).
+The Acne PSP is a new initiative launched in 2013 by the Acne Academy in collaboration with the James Lind Alliance (www.jla.nihr.ac.uk).
 The aim of this initiative is put people with acne and treatment providers at the centre of deciding priorities for acne treatment research.

 The Acne PSP is asking everyone whose life is affected by acne and people involved in treating acne to think about what's wrong with existing treatments and what improvements you'd like to see.
 What questions do you think scientists should be working on?
 Have you ever wondered why certain types of treatment don't seem to be available for acne?
 This is an opportunity to make your voice heard and your opinion count.